-30.958G Organizational Communications
+30.958G Organizational Communications S2 L3

 Communication is both an end and a means to an end for members of complex organizations.
 As an end, the patterned inputting, processing and outputting of information is the network of interdependent relationships that we come to call an organization.
 Thus communication is organizing.
-As a means to an end, communication suggests the ways - the meanings, the rules, the procedures - that govern the interaction of organizational members exchanging messages in service of such outcomes as decision making, innovation, etc. Organizational communication therefore is the study of the flow of messages in an information network as well as the uses made of those messages by network participants for the overall attainment of organizational goals.
+As a means to an end, communication suggests the ways that govern the interaction of organizational members exchanging messages in service of such outcomes as decision making, innovation, etc. Organizational communication therefore is the study of the flow of messages in an information network as well as the uses made of those messages by network participants for the overall attainment of organizational goals.